Find the Best Used Cooking Oil Collection Companies for Your Business

 Interim and Small-Scale Disposal Options

 For very small quantities or as a temporary measure, there are approved disposal methods.
 The City of Redmond and King County provide clear guidelines: used cooking oil must be completely cooled, then poured into a sturdy, non-breakable, watertight container (like a plastic jug or milk carton).
 The container must be sealed tightly and can then be placed in your regular garbage for landfill disposal11 12.
 Crucially, this method is only for minimal amounts.
-Commercial quantities generated by a restaurant are not permitted in the regular trash and must be handled by a licensed rendering or energy recovery facility2.
+Commercial quantities generated by a restaurant are not permitted in the regular trash and must be handled by a licensed rendering or energy recovery facility.
 Always check with King County's solid waste division if you are unsure about suitability for landfill disposal13.

 Best Practices for Restaurant Managers